Most Dangerous Days to Travel in Louisiana

 Some stretches of Louisiana roads are more dangerous to travel, such as the devil’s triangle of interstates—the 2-mile stretch of I-10 between La.
 415 and the new Mississippi River bridge in Port Allen.
 This is especially true during the Thanksgiving and Christmas holiday season when weather conditions are not ideal and more people are on the road.
 The fact that I-10 is the most heavily traveled highway in the state connecting Lake Charles, Lafayette, Baton Rouge, and New Orleans is just one more contributing factor that makes this road more dangerous than others.

 US-190, I-20, US-90, and SR-1 round off the top five dangerous roads in Louisiana.
 Hurt in a Louisiana car, truck, or motorcycle accident and need legal assistance?
-Call on the 24/7 personal injury lawyers at Mike Brandner Injury Attorneys.
+Call on the 24/7 personal injury lawyers at Mike Brandner Law.
 Or, you can contact us online via a form, or through our convenient LiveChat feature.
 We also offer free consultations and we get results!

 Recent Posts

-By Faysal Tay 02 Oct, 2023
+By Faysal Tay October 2, 2023

 Share by: